wycks/WordPhing/README.md

 - Removes Hello Dolly plugin (sry Matt).
 - Removes default "Hello World" post, Sample Page, Links.
 - Removes default Mr.Wordpress comment.
+- Deletes readme.html and wp-sample-config.php

 ##Basic Instructions

-- Put the 2 files where you want to build WordPress, most likely in your stack root folder
-- Open build.properties and fill it out
+- Open build.properties and fill it out.
+All the detials are found it build.properties and must be filled out.

-2 Install options
+2 Command options
-- Type `"phing install"`    Creates a database and WordPress
+- Type `"phing wp-install"`      Creates a database and WordPress
-- Type `"phing install-wp"` Creates just WordPress (will not create the database)
+- Type `"phing wp-install-only"` Creates just WordPress (will not create the database)

-**Important** The `build.dir.wp` and `build.dir.tmp` in the build.properies will overwrite anything existing in those folders upon build without warning (will fix ).
+- Type `"phing wp-zip"`          Creates a zip
+- Type `"phing wp-gzip"`         Creates a gzip
+- Type `"phing wp-doc"`          Runs PHP Documentor 2
+- Type `"phing help"`            Command line options

+The build will not overwrite existing directories or existing databases.
+The file/dir permissions (chown)  are commented out by default to prevent issues on windows

 ##Requires

-PHP 5.2 + & Phing (with HTTP_Request2).
+PHP 5.2 + & Phing.

-Phing and HTTP_Request2 are already included in most default PHP installs.
-If you need to install seperatly see "Install" below.
+Phing is already included in most default PHP installs.
+If you need to install it separately see "Install" below.

+PHP Documentor 2 requires the latest Phing and XSL PHP extension.
+You can follow the instructions here if your install doesn not have it: http://www.phpdoc.org/

 ##Notes